Benefits of Hiring Outside of the Agriculture Industry

 What to Look for in a Candidate

-What are the skills in a candidate that truly need to be a prerequisite and could indicate the highest potential for success in this role?
-For success in your workplace?
+Think about your ideal candidate, aside from trainable qualities.
+What are the skills in a candidate that truly need to be a prerequisite for success in this role?

 Sometimes the things that we look for in a candidate are actually just a preference, and not necessary.
 We would rather not have to train someone in a particular learnable skill, so we put blinders on and only look for someone with very specific experience because it feels like the smarter option for our business.

-- Does this candidate believe in your core mission?
+• Does this candidate believe in your core mission?

 Someone who truly wants your organization to succeed because they believe in the big picture and finds a personal motivation to make it happen can be an invaluable asset to your workforce, even though they don’t have *insert years of experience in said job function*.

-- Does this candidate want to learn?
+• Does this candidate want to learn?

 A high drive to learn and do well can make up for a lack of experience in the industry.
+An eagerness to learn and apply oneself is sometimes the most valuable trait a potential hire could have.

-- Does this candidate have transferable skills from another industry?
+• Does this candidate have transferable skills from another industry?

-These skills are in addition to fitting the personality profile and being a good potential cultural fit, and will still apply even though the explicit job functions are different.
+These skills are in addition to fitting the personality profile and being a good cultural fit, and will still apply even though the explicit job functions are different.

-- Can this candidate offer outsider insights that are relevant to your organization?
+• Can this candidate offer outsider insights that are relevant to your organization?

-Maybe they were in a sister industry that can offer insights into competitor operations or were at a company that performed really well in something you struggle in.
+Maybe they worked in a sister industry that can offer insights into competitor operations or were at a company that performed really well in something you struggle in.
 There is a chance that industry fatigue is preventing you from seeing answers to problems that aren’t that complicated after all.

 How to Find Outside Candidates

-- Look for industries that have similar values and working environments.
+• Look for industries that have similar values and working environments.

 These industries will create people with similar soft skills necessary to adapt quickly to and thrive in your workplace.
 Advertise in their industry magazines and job boards.

-- Look for industries with similar cultures.
+• Look for industries with similar cultures.

 These hires are more likely to fit right in and are less likely to be rejected by members of your team who are more resistant to outsiders and change.

-- Remove unnecessary experience requirements from the job description.
+• Remove unnecessary experience requirements from the job description.

-- Spruce up those job postings.
+• Spruce up those job postings.

 When you’re hiring to fill a position, you don’t want to waste hiring resources and time on applications that just don’t fit the bill.
 Take the time to carefully curate your job postings so that you are attracting the kind of candidate that you actually want to work with, instead of just throwing the post out there and hoping for the best.

-- Evaluate your workplace.
+• Evaluate your workplace.

-Create an environment that not only keeps your best employees but tempts people from other industries to leave what they know and join yours.
+Create an environment that not only keeps your best employees, but tempts people from other industries to leave what they know and join yours.

 Concluding Thoughts

 Breathe fresh air into your business by hiring recruits outside of the agriculture industry.
-Create an environment that is open to change and adapts well when this inevitable change occurs.
+Create an environment that is open to change and adapts well when inevitable change occurs.